benjihillard/Milk-Create/README.md

 - Has trouble with certain search criteria
 - No way to album drag on mobile
--Doesnt display "A" in sorting label
+- Doesnt display "A" in sorting label